GU-2024-Fall-CPSC224/gu-2024-fall-cpsc224-final-game-project-FinalProject/README.md

 ### Team Information:

-- Team Name:
+- Team Name:  The Best Team There Has Ever Been
-- Students on team:
+- Students on team: Ayden Humphries, Christian Carrington, Abigail Fewel
-- Semester: Spring 2024
+- Semester: Fall 2024